gary8564/2024-EESTec-Hackathon/README.md

 #### 2. Further classify the product

 Some of the current product names are trivial.
 For example, in [Infineon Github Issues](https://github.com/Infineon), there are names 'BlockchainSecurity2Go-Python-Library' and 'BlockchainSecurity2Go-Android', which could be integrated into the same product.

+#### 3. Adopt a better prompt strategy

+In our current approach, we send requests for the same product iteratively to LLM, which may lead to long operation time.
+The issue could be solved by sending a bunch of requests at once.

 ## Data Source